 Credit earned by satisfactory completion of the Advanced Placement Tests from the College Entrance Examination Board.
 Official AP score reports must be sent directly from the College Board to the UMW Registrar's Office.
 Credit for specific examinations will be subject to UMW approval.
 Credits to be applied to specific course or program requirements must be approved by the appropriate department's faculty.
 Credit earned through AP is graded "P" (Pass).
-For more information, contact the Registrar's Office.
-Minimum score information can be found at the University website: www.umwestern.edu.
+For more information, contact the Registrar's Office or the Registrar's website at http://my.umwestern.edu/registrar/page2.htm.